An open-source Python library for modeling and inversion in geophysics.

-There are many ways to get in contact with us:
+There are many ways to contact us:

-If you come across a bug, please include this in your message: your operating system, Python version, Fatiando version, code that generated the error, the full error message.
+If you come across a bug, please include in your message: your operating system, Python version, Fatiando version, code that generated the error, the full error message.

 We need a lot of help improving the documentation.
 You can help by reporting typos, suggesting new sections and improvements, and anything that you think would make the docs better in any way.